 Along with helping you plan and prepare, guidebooks can also come in very handy during your trip.
 But apart from just being practical, for many people reading up on the destination (especially one as interesting as Japan) is part of the fun of travel.

 In her article, “What a Great Trip!
-And I’m Not Even There Yet,” New York Times columnist Stephanie Rosenbloom writes, “Taking a vacation won’t necessarily make you happier.
+And I’m Not Even There Yet,” Stephanie Rosenbloom writes, “Taking a vacation won’t necessarily make you happier.
 But anticipating it will.”